SkynetLabs/skynet-docs/source/v4/includes/_mysky.md

 This method lets you add one or more custom permissions, which are then requested on login and must be approved by the user.
-It is useful to call this if you want access to e.g. the data domain of skapp other than your own.
+It is useful to call this if you want access to e.g. the data domain of a skapp other than your own.

 Note that the requestor must be set manually in the `Permission` object.
+For example, if you know that your skapp lives at `requestor.hns`, the requestor should be `"requestor.hns"`.

+You can request permission for either the entire domain or just a specific path.
+For more information about valid paths please consult [MySky Paths](#mysky-paths).

 ### Method